Cleartone Plastic Drone Reeds

 Which reed is best for beginners?

-It doesn't really matter, it depends on the bagpipe and the players preference for sound.
 Most reeds will be easy to medium when taken from the packet.
 The strength of the reed depends on how it is adjusted - how much the tongue is sprung and the position of the bridle.
-If it is sprung too much open it will be hard to blow and probably double-tone.
-See "Adjusting the Reed" leaflet for more info.
+If it is sprung too much open or the bridles are too far back the reeds will be hard to blow, unstable pitch and probably double-tone. ...
+See "Adjusting the Reed" ... leaflet or other pages on this web site for more info.
 All Cleartone Reeds when properly adjusted to suit the player are very "air efficient".
 The bag must feel solid under your arm if you are to blow steady.

 Back